docpad-archive/documentation/01-start/04-begin.html.md

 </html>
 ```

-Saving that, and manually reloading our browser, we'll notice that our page now has the needed scripts for the Live Reloaded Plugin automaticly injected right where the scripts block is outputted.
+Saving that, and manually reloading our browser, we'll notice that our page now has the needed scripts for the Live Reloaded Plugin automatically injected right where the scripts block is outputted.
 Now if we make a change to any of the files, we'll notice the browser will automatically refresh.
 Amazing!

 In the next part, we'll work with blocks some more by adding our assets to them.